OKaluza/OKaluza.github.io/index.md

+# About Me

+I am a research software engineer specialising in graphics programming, GPU and HPC programming, python and jupyter notebooks.
+I have particular interest in the applications of 3D Graphics and literate programming to scientific and data visualisation and building customisable research environments and pipelines based on the jupyter/python ecosystem, also the application of these technologies for wider research and creative communities, including the arts (fine and humanities).

 ## Visualisation
 A few bits and pieces that are viewable online or have associated articles/press/publications:
 - [Mars Oceans Visualisation](https://bridges.monash.edu/articles/media/Mars_Oceans_Visualisation/12792575) playing around with open data, GLSL shader flooding the Martian planet surface with topography created from public domain data obtained from the USGS Astrogeology Science Center.